Stable high-order cubature formulas for experimental data: What Do We Want? Stability and Exactness

 \section{What Do We Want?
 Stability and Exactness}

 In many applications, it is not possible to get exact measurements $\{f_n\}_{n=1}^N$.
-Instead, we are left with \emph{experimental measurements} $\{f_n^\varepsilon\}_{n=1}^N$ with \emph{data error} (or \emph{measurement error})
+Instead, we are left with \emph{experimental measurements} $\{f_n^\varepsilon\}_{n=1}^N$ with an inherent \emph{data error} (or \emph{measurement error}):

 Here, $\mathbf{f}$ and $\mathbf{f}^\varepsilon$ respectively denote the vectors $(f_1,\dots,f_N)^T$ and $(f_1^\varepsilon,\dots,f_N^\varepsilon)^T$.
-In this case, we do not only have to ensure that the CF $C_N$ is a good approximation of the exact integral $I$, but also that the growth of the data error is bounded and as small as possible.
+Such errors may be round-off or truncation errors (if $f$ is defined analytically), or errors of measurement or experiment when $f$ is determined by a physical process.
+In this case, we do not only have to ensure that the CF $C_N$ is a good approximation of the exact integral $I$.
+In addition, the growth of the data error should be bounded, and as small as possible.
 This can be observed from the following: If we estimate the error between the exact integral of $f$ and the result of a CF applied to $f^\varepsilon$, we observe that

 To the first term, we refer to as the \emph{approximation error}.
 For the second term, we note that